davidjohnbaker1/teachingExamples/data_science/hypothesis_testing/README.md

 Can't just build evidence FOR a theory (problem of induction) This happens all the time in science.
 How do we get around problem?
-Exploit asymetry between data for theory and being critical of it.
+Exploit asymmetry between data for theory and being critical of it.
 Enter NHST.

 Note we need to set up two worlds for NHST.